This post is sponsored by Barrel House Z.

 If you’re reading this, I’ve lied to you already…sort of.
 With football season just around the corner, it’s time to grill up your favorite tailgating chicken wings.
 One of my favorite local Boston area breweries recently approached me about collaborating on a tequila lime chicken recipe using their very own beer.

 Barrel House Z’s Sunny & 79° Ginned Pilsner is aged for 1 month in tequila barrels, soaking up the spicy and natural fruity notes of tequila.
 I’ve tried the same pilsner without the barrel aging, and it’s amazing how much it changes the complexity and flavor of the beer.

 I cannot think of a more perfect twist on tequila lime chicken.
-The medium-bodied, tequila-aged pilsner perfectly compliments the fresh lime juice, cilantro, and spices, and serves at the perfect base ingredient for a mild and tangy wing.
-Because the only thing better than drinking beer is cooking with beer while drinking beer.
+The medium-bodied, pilsner perfectly compliments the fresh lime juice, cilantro, tequila, and spices, and serves at the perfect base ingredient for a mild and tangy grilled wing.

 If you’re from Massachusetts or Rhode Island you can find BHZ on tap or in 4 packs here.
 If you’re local I highly recommend you swing down to Weymouth, MA and grab a pint at their brewery.
 Pick up some extra Sunny & 79° and get to grilling these wings.